la2050/archive/_projects/2015/wheels-of-hope-la-welding-school.md

 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
   All funds will be used by Wheels of Hope LA for our welding program and no funds will be diverted to other groups.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We are hoping to triple our capacity in 2016 from 50 students to 150 students.
-  The cost will be $195,000.
-To do this we need to raise more funds then in the past.
-Thus far we have received funding from M&K Metals, Rev Co welding supplies, Legendary Developments, Pack Air Freight, Penske Truck Rentals and Zambikes.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Wheels of Hope LA Expansion Financial Needs Sep 2015-Sep 2016

-   20 new welding stations ($1500 each) $30,000
-   Rent at new Shop ($1700 per month) $20,400 Utilities ($500 per month) $6,000
-   Welding Consumables ($1500 per month) $18,000
-   Insurance $2,500
-   Welding Instructors $24,000
-   Assistant Welding Instructor $26,000
-   Development, Admissions and Job Placement Director $30,000 American Welding Test Facility Certification $3,500 GED Student Scholarships $5,000
-   Classroom Materials (Books, notebooks, etc) $2,000 Student Transport Assistance $5,000
-   Welding Certifications for Students $12,100 Transport, Administration & Marketing $10,500

-   Total $195,000
 How do you plan to scale the success of your proposal?: >- The more funds we raise, the more students we can train, certify and place in jobs.
 There is a massive demand for welders in the US and southern California.